rathisekaran/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Detecting a stale primary
 `````````````````````````

-To prevent this scenario, the client uses electionId to
+To prevent this scenario, the client uses setVersion and electionId to
 determine which primary was elected last.
 In this case, it would not consider
-A primary, nor read from it, after receiving B's ismaster response with its
+A primary, nor read from it, after receiving B's ismaster response with the
-greater electionId.
+same setVersion and a greater electionId.

 Monotonicity
 ````````````